Y4hL/Python-Gmail-Module/README.md

 ## Setup

-[SMTP Login](https://myaccount.google.com/lesssecureapps) method is not enabled by default.
+[SMTP and IMAP Login](https://myaccount.google.com/lesssecureapps) method is not enabled by default.

 Alternatively if you have 2fa enabled,
 you will need to create a [App Password](https://myaccount.google.com/apppasswords)